cython/cython/.github/code-of-conduct.md

 ## Reporting Guidelines

-We know that it is painfully common for internet communication to start at or devolve into obvious and flagrant abuse.
+We know that it is painfully common for Internet communication to start at or devolve into obvious and flagrant abuse.
 We also recognize that sometimes people may have a bad day, or be unaware of some of the guidelines in this Code of Conduct.
 Please keep this in mind when deciding on how to respond to a breach of this Code.

 For clearly intentional breaches, report those to the Code of Conduct Committee (see below).
 For possibly unintentional breaches, you may reply to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
 If you would prefer not to do that, please feel free to report to the Code of Conduct Committee directly, or ask the Committee for advice, in confidence.